Noppawat3939/job-backend/README.md

 ---

-👨‍💻 Built with the Nestjs, Postgres, Prisma, Docker
+👨‍💻 Built with the Nestjs, Postgres, Prisma, Firebase and Docker

 #### Features